vjekob/fwi/README.md

 # Discovery factory

 Discovery works nicely with interfaces because interfaces can be assigned to discovery parameters.
 This allows replacing the initial `StrMenu` with hardcoded account types with discovery process for account types.

+# Adding more functionality through interfaces

+This demo shows how easy it is to add new functionality through interfaces.